How to Harvest and Cure Garlic

 To clean a bulb without washing, grasp the lowest green leaf on the stalk and pull off, exposing a clean wrapper layer on the bulb.
 Do not remove more leaves (layers of bulb wrappers) than necessary.

-Cut the roots off with a sharp knife or scissors.
+It is best to remove the roots before curing as well.
+Cut the roots off with a knife or heavy-duty scissors.
 Roots harbor dirt and pathogens, as well as absorb moisture from the atmosphere and hinder curing.

 How To Cure Garlic